gigisheehan06-blip/3116-Comp-group2/Refrences.md

 Removing Data Below A Line In A Scatterplot (Python) - https://stackoverflow.com/questions/44061823/removing-data-below-a-line-in-a-scatterplot-python
 Renaming column names in Pandas - https://stackoverflow.com/questions/11346283/renaming-column-names-in-pandas Remove rows that contain False in a column of pandas dataframe - https://stackoverflow.com/questions/37213556/remove-rows-that-contain-false-in-a-column-of-pandas-dataframe

+## Sources for Written Report
+# Spatial / Positional research:

+“The SFH starts by being dominated by the accreted population, indicating that the Milky Way progenitor assembles mostly through the merging of smaller galaxies”
+Florent Renaud, Oscar Agertz, Mark Gieles, The origin of the Milky Way globular clusters, Monthly Notices of the Royal Astronomical Society, Volume 465, Issue 3, March 2017, Pages 3622–3636, https://doi.org/10.1093/mnras/stw2969

+This paper is consistent with our results.
+We conclude, based on the large fraction of accreted globular clusters, that the Milky Way was formed through many many merger events.
+(Find wording for this from the video).

+“A large, perhaps dominant fraction, of the Milky Way's halo is thought to be built up by the accretion of smaller galaxies and their globular cluster (GC) systems.
+Here, we examine the Milky Way's GC system to estimate the fraction of accreted versus in situ formed GCs.”
+Duncan A. Forbes, Terry Bridges, Accreted versus in situ Milky Way globular clusters, Monthly Notices of the Royal Astronomical Society, Volume 404, Issue 3, May 2010, Pages 1203–1214, https://doi.org/10.1111/j.1365-2966.2010.16373.x

+This paper helped us direct our experiment.
+The Haris data gives us positional information about a list of globular clusters.
+From the information in this paper, we can determine that any globular clusters which sit in the halo are likely to be accreted.
+As such, we can create a series of scatterplots and set boundaries on the galactic halo.
+Globular clusters that lie beyond certain physical points are then likely to be accreted.

+“accreted GCs have a wide distribution of distances and a spatial distribution close to spherical” “The earliest efforts to identify accreted and in-situ clusters were based on the metallicity and spatial distribution of GCs”
+“Some of their criteria relied on traditional cuts used in previous studies, such as a cut on the maximum Z coordinate to identify ‘disc’ clusters.
+Although reasonable, such criteria left a significant fraction of clusters with ambiguous/uncertain classification and these clusters were putatively assigned to new accreted structures (e.g. the ‘low-energy group’) or known dwarf galaxies or streams”
+“similarly to the early studies, in the recent classification attempts, a large fraction of the low-metallicity GCs with non-disc kinematics has been attributed to the accreted halo.”

+Vasily Belokurov, Andrey Kravtsov, In-situ versus accreted Milky Way globular clusters: a new classification method and implications for cluster formation, Monthly Notices of the Royal Astronomical Society, Volume 528, Issue 2, February 2024, Pages 3198–3216, https://doi.org/10.1093/mnras/stad3920

+The above essentially validates one of the methods we are using (spatial / positional method) by saying that if a candidate for an accreted GC has the right kinematics and metalicity, and they also sit in the halo, we can be pretty certain it is an accreted globular cluster.